sathvik-web/rag-pdf-qa-bot/README.md

 ### Assessment Project Information
 This repository contains the **assessment project and solution** for the course:
 **Project: Generative AI Applications with RAG and LangChain – IBM**
-It includes the required implementation and question answers.

 ---